jasminesjlee/thesis/milestone3/complex_baseline.md

 The more complex baseline that I used was a nearest neighbors baseline (by suggestion of CCB).
-For each noun phrase in the training set, the model computes a "phrase embedding" for each phrase by summing the pretrained word embeddings (Glove300D) for all the words in the phrase.
-The following are the metrics for different values of n_neighbors.
+For each noun phrase in the training set, the model computes a "phrase embedding" for each phrase by summing the pretrained word embeddings for all the words in the phrase.
+The path of any file containing pretrained embeddings can be passed in to the script -- in my case, I used 300D Glove embeddings, which can be downloaded at https://nlp.stanford.edu/projects/glove/.

 To run the script on a given training file and test file, you can type the following into your terminal:
   > python kmeans_baseline.py --train /PATH/TO/TRAINING/FILE --test /PATH/TO/TEST/FILE --out /NAME/OF/PREDICTIONS/FILE --n_neighbors <number_of_neighbors> --embeddings_file /PATH/TO/EMBEDDINGS/FILE